channable/vaultenv/README.md

 vaultenv - run programs with secrets from HashiCorp Vault

 Usage: vaultenv [--host HOST] [--port PORT] --token TOKEN
-                --secrets-file FILENAME CMD [ARGS...]
+                --secrets-file FILENAME CMD [ARGS...] [--no-connect-tls]
+                [--no-validate-certs] [--no-inherit-env]
+                [--retry-base-delay-milliseconds MILLISECONDS]
+                [--retry-attempts NUM]

 Available options:
   --host HOST              Vault host, either an IP address or DNS name,
                            defaults to localhost
+  --port PORT              Vault port, defaults to 8200 --token TOKEN            token to authenticate to Vault with, defaults to the
+                           value of the VAULT_TOKEN environment variable if present
-  --port PORT              Vault port, defaults to 8200 --token TOKEN            token to authenticate to Vault with --secrets-file FILENAME  config file specifying which secrets to request --no-connect-tls         don't use TLS when connecting to Vault --no-inherit-env         don't merge the current environment with the secret --retry-base-delay-milliseconds MILLISECONDS
+  --secrets-file FILENAME  config file specifying which secrets to request CMD                      command to run after fetching secrets ARGS...                  arguments to pass to CMD, defaults to nothing --no-connect-tls         don't use TLS when connecting to Vault (default: use
+                           TLS)
+  --no-validate-certs      don't validate TLS certificates when connecting to
+                           Vault (default: validate certs) --no-inherit-env         don't merge the parent environment with the secrets file --retry-base-delay-milliseconds MILLISECONDS
                            base delay for vault connection retrying.
 Defaults to 40ms because, in testing, we found out that fetching 50 secrets takes roughly 200 milliseconds --retry-attempts NUM     maximum number of vault connection retries.
 Defaults to 9
-  CMD                      command to run after fetching secrets ARGS...                  arguments to pass to CMD, defaults to nothing -h,--help                Show this help text
+  -h,--help                Show this help text
 ```